 Anyone that has a WordPress site can use Pressable to improve the performance of their WordPress site and enhance the management of multiple sites.
 Various startups and Fortune 1,000 companies, such as Whirlpool, Estee Lauder, and The American Genius, rely on Pressable for their hosting needs.

 Pressidium is our last WP Engine alternative that you may consider trying.
-The company is still fairly new, but it has quickly built a reputation because of their great service and hosting performance.
-The web host uses a custom Pinnacle Platform that provides you with enterprise-level architecture on every hosting plan.
+The company is still fairly new, but it has quickly built a reputation because of their great service and exceptional hosting performance.
+The web host uses a custom Pinnacle Platform that provides you with enterprise-level architecture with every hosting plan.

-The benefits (pros) of switching to Pressidium:
+The benefits of switching to Pressidium:

 - Content Delivery Network (CDN) is included at no extra cost.